zilvmock/Axios-Radio-App/README.md

 ## Usage

-- Search for a radio station by entering the keyword in the search bar and pressing the 'Search' button.
+- Search for a radio station by entering the keyword in the search bar and pressing the **Search** button.
 - Get the top 100 radio stations by clicking the **Top 100** button.
 - Access your favorite stations by clicking on the **Favorite** button.
 - Double click radio station to start playing it.